eharacz/Code_Challenges/README.md

 # Code_Challenges
-Repository for collection of code challenges.
+Repository for collection of code challenges.<br>
+Description of challenges included in py file.